Before The Weather Changes.

 “Hello.”
 Alek heard someone say, and turned to find the Turk sitting next to him.
 His mouth fell open, unable to produce words.

 “Are you okay?”
 The Turk asked and Alek lost his composure.
 His body fell into the other boy’s embrace.
 The other boy’s warm body and sweet scent soothing him through his tears.
 The salty water wetting the Turk’s coat along with the snot that had embarrassedly left Alek’s nose.
-Alek spent no time processing he was falling to pieces in the presence of a stranger.
-Turk didn’t mind, he petted Alek’s head in attempt to soothing the boy.
+Alek spent no time processing that he was falling to pieces in the presence of a stranger.
+Turk didn’t mind, he petted Alek’s head in attempt to soothe the boy.
 The minutes past and so didn’t other people, taking no time to stop and question the two boys on the bench.
-For Alek time had stopped, for everyone else it was still hassling them through their days.
-Alek soon dried his tears, but still didn’t break his embrace with the Turk.
-His angle.
+For Alek, time had stopped.
+For everyone else, it was still hassling them through their day.
+Alek soon dried his tears, but still didn’t break his embrace with his angle.

 “What is your name?”
 Alek asked, as the other boy joined his side.

 “Cenk.”
 The boy said with a proud grin on his face.
 Cenk started moving and Alek scattered his movement to keep up.

 Cenk seemed to be one step ahead, no matter how hard Alek tried to keep up, and from the unintelligible expression the Turk wore, Cenk must’ve not known.
 Alek finally got close enough to grab the other boy’s hand, to steady himself and keep up with the fast boy.
 Cenk grinned with a light in his eyes as he looked at the two boys’ hands clasped together.
 They continued walking to wherever Cenk was leading, their hands transporting whatever heat their bodies had left to one another.